dcmikki/devbox-windows/README.md

 ## Vim

 Vim is my main text editor.
-On my main development machines I run quite a lot of plugins, but they're all managed using Vundle, so it should be pretty easy to get all that installed on Windows.
-I was able to get it all running, but performance was really bad, to the point where it was unusable.
-I stopped loading a few plugins and ended up with a setup that would run on the version of Vim that comes with msysgit, but it still took about 5 - 10 seconds to open an instance, and it seemed to take forever to open new files too.

-With that said, I'm now going to produce a minimalist Vim setup that will keep it nice and snappy to be used with msysgit.
+I went through a bit of an adventure trying to get a setup for Windows that was usuable.
+I originally thought my plugin setup would be quite transferrable, but that turned out not to be the case.
+I ended up abandoning my attempt to get YouCompleteMe to work on Windows.
+I decided it wasn't all that important anyway, as I wouldn't be doing any serious programming on Windows, only DevOps type stuff.
+I then thought I would just use everything except YouCompleteMe, but the performance in Vim in Git Bash was still terrible (I'm talking 10+ seconds just to open a file for editing).

+I've ended up with the following setup:
+* ConEmu running Git Bash with all the correct settings for 256 colours
+* The build of Vim that comes with Git Bash
+* The .vimrc linked from my dotfiles with some settings for 256 colours and essential plugins
+* The Windows build of Vim installed alongside the build that comes with Git Bash (good for 'Right Click -> Edit With Vim')
+* A .gvimrc linked from my dotfiles

+The Windows and Git bash builds seem to be able to sit alongside each other just fine.

+### Setup

-The first thing to do is get Vundle setup:
+Most of the setup is done during the bootstrap.
+The only thing to do before that is to setup Vundle and create the directories the vimrc specifies to use for backups:
 ```
 cygwin@cygwin-PC » ~/dev $ cd ~
 cygwin@cygwin-PC » ~ $ mkdir -p .vim/bundle
+cygwin@cygwin-PC » ~ $ mkdir .vim/backup
+cygwin@cygwin-PC » ~ $ mkdir .vim/tmp
 cygwin@cygwin-PC » ~ $ cd .vim/bundle/
 cygwin@cygwin-PC » ~/.vim/bundle $ git clone https://github.com/VundleVim/Vundle.vim.git
 Cloning into 'Vundle.vim'...